-Candidates undertaking Masters or Doctorate degrees who have general registration, but not an endorsement, may only refer to themselves as a 'psychologist' or 'registered psychologist'.
-Registered general psychologists have unrestricted rights to use the title 'psychologist' and may undertake any work using that title as long as they maintain general registration.
+currently hold an endorsement.
+Examples of acceptable titles are \registrar in clinical psychology' \registrar (clinical psychology)' or \clinical psychology registrar'.
+Candidates undertaking Masters or Doctorate degrees who have general registration, but not an endorsement, may only refer to themselves as a \psychologist' or \registered psychologist'.
+Registered general psychologists have unrestricted rights to use the title \psychologist' and may undertake any work the work of a generalist psychologist using that title as long as they maintain general registration.